ga4gh-metadata/SchemaBlocks/main/doc/common.md

 --------------------------------------------------------------------------------
 ### id

-properly prefixed CURIE of the external reference
+Properly prefixed CURIE of the external reference

 #### Example